fraspass/sbm/README.md

 ## Running the code

-Running the code is easy: `/synthetic_sbm.py --help`, `/synthetic_sbm.py --help` and `/synthetic_sbm.py --help` give detailed instruction on the possible options.
-For example, for `/synthetic_sbm.py --help`:
+Running the code is easy: `./synthetic_sbm.py --help`, `./santander.py --help` and `/enron.py --help` give detailed instruction on the possible options.
+For example, for `./synthetic_sbm.py --help`:

 * `-n` is the number of nodes.
 Additionally, `-n2` can be used for bipartite graphs,
 * `-d` is the true latent dimension in the simulated graph,
+* `-m` is the (redundant) dimension for the embedding,
 * `-K` (and `-K2` for co-clustering) represents the number of clusters,
 * `-g` and `-b` are Boolean variables used for generating directed and bipartite graphs respectively,
 * `-l` is a Boolean variable used for making inference on the Laplacian spectral embedding (LSE).
 The adjacency spectral embedding (ASE) is the default.
 * `-c` and `-s` are Boolean variables used for co-clustering and second-level clustering respectively,
+* `-q` is Boolean variables used for the unconstrained or constrained model,
 * `-r` is a Boolean variable: if it is set to `1`, then MCMC is run on the simulated graphs, otherwise summary plots are produced,
 * `-M` and `-B` denote the number of samples in the MCMC chain, and the burnin,
 * `-f` is the name of the destination folder for the output files.
 It must be **pre-existent**.